-Porcupine Strand 1 (FkBg-07) is an Intermediate Amerindian site found in the deep blowouts of sandy, southern Trunmore Bay.
-Site elevation is about 5 masl and wind deflation has eroded out great bowls in which cultural material is found at, or near, sea level elevation.
+Porcupine Strand 1 (FkBg-07) is an Intermediate Period site found in the deep blowouts of sandy, southern Trunmore Bay.
+The site elevation is about 5 masl and wind deflation has eroded out great bowls in which cultural material is found at, or near, sea level elevation.
 The site has four loci.
 Lithic materials in those loci include Ramah & quartz crystal.
 Some calcined bone was also recovered (Stopp & Reynolds 1992).

 The LSCS was significant for Labrador archaeology in terms of the amount of area covered and the large number of sites found.
 One of the more compelling sites is Huntingdon Island 5 (FkBg-03).
 In 1992 the site was made up of two sod houses on the north shore of the small island in the mouth of Indian Harbour, on the west coast of Huntingdon Island.
 The larger of the two houses (7.6 m x 6.5 m) has rocks protruding above vegetation and the walls are slumped.
 The smaller house (6 m x 5 m) has an “L” shape with rocks throughout it (Stopp & Reynolds 1992).

 Like several sites found during the LSCS, Huntingdon Island 5 has been revisited several times and has had extensive archaeological work carried out on it, in this case by Dr. Lisa Rankin of Memorial University and her Graduate students.
-Carrying out more extensive research has allowed them to show that the site is a multicomponent site with late precontact Amerindian, Inuit and European components.
-In fact it contains at least five sod-walled houses and several tent rings.
-Full scale excavation of some of the sod-walled houses has shown that they contain distinct bench areas, sleeping platforms, and lamp stand areas.
+Carrying out more extensive research has allowed them to show that the site is a multi-component site with late precontact Indigenous, Inuit and European components.
+In fact, it contains at least five sod-walled houses and several tent rings.
+Full-scale excavation of some of the sod-walled houses has shown that they contain distinct bench areas, sleeping platforms, and lampstand areas.
 Dr. Rankin has had several graduate students complete their thesis on research at this site.
 You can learn more about this site in Volume 12 of the Provincial Archaeology Office Annual Review for 2013.

 1995 Long term coastal occupancy in southern Labrador.
 Unpub. ms., on file, Historic Resources Division, Dept. of Tourism and Culture, 53 pp.